gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Sure," said said.
 "Do you know what caused it?"

-Aft sucked in his cheeks.
+Aft scowled.
 "No idea,
-but I'll bet you a winkle our guests had something to do with it."
+but I'll bet our guests had something to do with it."

 Grappa Gas put his hands on his hips.
 "Now come on, you don't know that."

 Aft snorted.
 "That tunnel's been there longer than you, old man.
-Saints' own coincidence,
+Strange odds,
 it caving in when they show up."
 She left them bickering in her wake, their brief truce collapsing just as the tunnel had.

 The clouds thickened as the day wore on.
 By sunset,
-they were a dark, foreboding mass that stretched from horizon to horizon, and Stale's elders were tying shutters closed, laying canvas across vegetable beds, and making sure that nothing a strong wind could pick up was lying loose.
+they were a dark, foreboding mass that stretched from horizon to horizon.
+Stale's elders busied thesmelves tying shutters closed, laying tarps across vegetable beds, and making sure that nothing a strong wind could pick up was lying loose.
 A storm was coming,
 a big one,